TuGraph-family/tugraph-analytics/README.md

 ```

 ## Contribution
-Thank you very much for contributing to GeaFlow, whether it's bug reporting, documentation improvement, or major feature development, we warmly welcome all contributions.
+Thank you very much for contributing to GeaFlow, whether bug reporting, documentation improvement, or major feature development, we warmly welcome all contributions.

 For more information: [Contribution](docs/docs-en/contribution.md).